Everything you ever wanted to know and were afraid to ask about Glen Beck

 It was a Wednesday afternoon in the middle of September, and Beck had just returned from a week’s vacation in the Grand Tetons followed by a quick hop to Anchorage, where he and Sarah Palin appeared at an event on Sept.
 11.

 [Brakes screeching] or [record scratches to a halt].
 Mr. Beck has offices in Manhattan, so he went to Alaska for a September 11th event with Sarah Palin?
 As someone who’s lived in the greater New York City area for over 25 years, I’d like to take a moment in this space to refer Mr. Beck to the finger in between my Index and Ring fingers.
-Going to a September 11 service in Alaska makes about as much sense as going to a Pearl Harbor Day service on the moon; it makes even less sense when you’re office is IN NEW YORK CITY.
+Going to a September 11 service in Alaska makes about as much sense as going to a Pearl Harbor Day service on the moon; it makes even less sense when your office is IN NEW YORK CITY.
 Who would do that?
 A guy that has described himself as a rodeo clown, that’s who.
 But that’s what I would expect from a guy who said that President Obama has a “deep-seated hatred for white people or the white culture.”
 Surely Mr. Beck knows that the president went to Harvard.
 Does it get any whiter than that?
-Of course, he immediatly added the caveat “I’m not saying that he doesn’t like white people.”
+Of course, he immediately added the caveat “I’m not saying that he doesn’t like white people.”
 Right.
 I’m not saying I don’t like Mr. Beck.
 What I am saying is that I think Mr. Beck’s radio and television programs are the worst kind of trash and I have no respect for anything the man says or does because what he says is almost always ridiculous (see aforementioned quotes) or disingenuous (see every quote attributed to Mr. Beck EVER).

 Beck’s staff and loyalists love to compare Beck with Oprah Winfrey.